pstroe/chartering-new-realms-2024/chapter2.md

 ## Relevant Literature

 ## Methods & Data
+As *data*, we are using Latin texts with different writing styles.

+### Religious text
-As data, we are using the Biblia Sacra iuxta Vulgatam Clementinam released in released in 2006 by Michaele Tweedale as stored in the MLAT database.
+For the religious text, we are using the Biblia Sacra iuxta Vulgatam Clementinam released in 2006 by Michaele Tweedale as stored in the MLAT database.
 From this Bible, we have extracted 11 Latin passages that represent a mixture of neutral language (e.g. in historical descriptions, genealogical record and legal rules), psalms and poems.
 This resulted in 603 Latin words.
 For each passage, we have collected three English translations: the translation in the English Standard Version bible (ESV, 2001), in the Douay-Rheims 1899 American Edition bible (DRB, 1899) and in the King James Version bible (KJV, 1611).
 This resulted in 2558 English words.

 - Category: Primary source / raw data?
 - Degrees of processing: The texts are minimally processed versions.
 Any annotations or digital enhancements were deleted.
 However, the translation into different bibles have obvious differences - which could be attributed to processing by the author due to theological priorities and cultural conventions of the time (e.g. the psalms in the DRB seem closer to narrative prose than the lyrical and poetic style in other translations).
 - Results in different levels of data???